adjust/android_sdk/README.md

 - `String campaign` the campaign grouping level of the current install.
 - `String adgroup` the ad group grouping level of the current install.
 - `String creative` the creative grouping level of the current install.
+- `String clickLabel` the click label of the current install.

 ### 17. Disable tracking